kubernetes-sigs/kueue/keps/168-2-pending-workloads-visibility/README.md

 - Support listing pending workloads on positions from X to Y in a ClusterQueue, no matter the size of the queue, and without delay,
 - Support listing pending workloads on positions from X to Y in a LocalQueue, no matter the size of the queue, and without delay,
-- Support fetching information about a specific pending workload, no matter its position in the queue, and without delay,
 - Provide consitent data across all the LocalQueues without hitting `QPS`.

 ### Non-Goals